SciTools/cube_browser/doc/index.rst

 In the same way that we have constructed our Explorers, you can make use of Ipywidgets to string together your own cube plotting process.
 We have provided some `developer documentation<write_your_own/intro.html>`_ illustrating how to use IPywidgets to build a work flow as general or as specialized as you need.
 This could be useful if you have a specific combination of plots which you use frequently and repeatedly.
+`Click here<../lib/cube_browser/explorer.py>`_ to see the source code for the Explorer we have provided.

 Installation
 ____________